cdapio/cdap/cdap-docs/admin-manual/source/installation/package-managers/index.rst

 Other distributions should be installed with our other :ref:`instructions <installation-index>`.

-These instructions cover the steps to install, configure, and start CDAP:
+These instructions cover the steps to install, configure, and start CDAP.
+It's assumed that you are familiar with Hadoop, and have a cluster with it installed and running.

 .. |pm-setting-up| replace:: **Setting-up the Cluster:**
 .. _pm-setting-up: pm-setting-up.html